-Each user is represented by a tuple with the Mid of the user and a list of config parameters (each parameter is in turn a tuple: {Item, Value}). - scanner = flex | {Module, Function, Arguments, Modules} flex will result in the start of the flex scanner.

-The other alternative makes it possible for Megaco to start and supervise a scanner written by the user (see supervisor:start_child for an explanation of the parameters).
+Each user is represented by a tuple with the Mid of the user and a list of config parameters (each parameter is in turn a tuple: {Item, Value}). - scanner = flex | {Module, Function, Arguments, Modules} - flex will result in the start of the flex scanner with default options. - The MFA alternative makes it possible for Megaco to start and supervise a scanner written by the user (see supervisor:start_child for an explanation of the parameters).